BLOG

 Carports: Everything You’ve Ever Wanted to Know and a Few Things You Never Knew to Ask

+While they’re especially popular across the Southeast United States, carports are popping up all over the country.
+Why?
 Because they’re inexpensive, functional buildings that are quick and simple to install and use.
 If all you need to do is keep your car, boat, or lawn mower dry and snow-free, a prefabricated carport is a great choice.

 What is a carport?

-Unlike a garage or shed, a carport doesn’t have four walls.
+A carport is basically a garage without walls: a covered structure used to provide limited protection for vehicles (or other valuable equipment,) from rain and snow.
+Unlike a garage or shed, a carport has three closed walls or less.
 On some designs, they will have one or two, but others are designed almost like a pole barn with just a roof and supporting stilts or struts.
 Because of this key design feature, carports offer less protection than garages but allow for better ventilation.
-As a result, a vehicle stored in a carport won’t likely develop frost on the windshield.
-And, if you need to work on a vehicle using chemicals with potentially dangerous fumes, a carport won’t require the same artificial ventilation a garage or barn might.
+As a result, a vehicle stored in a carport likely will not develop frost on the windshield.
+If you need to work on a vehicle using chemicals with potentially dangerous fumes, a carport won’t require the same artificial ventilation a garage or barn might.

 The history of the carport